 Preparing of professionals for leadership roles in social justice education in informal and formal education settings.

 Preparing professionals for roles as School Psychologists through an ecologically oriented, scientist-practitioner model.
-Master’s students must also complete a Certificate of Advanced Graduate Studies (CAGS).
+Master’s students must also complete the Education Specialist degree.

 Bilingual, English as a Second Language, and Multicultural Education